Department of Theatre and Dance

 Please prepare the following:

-- For Theatre Majors to be considered for a role in both shows:
+- For Theatre Majors to be considered for a role in a show:

 - One contemporary monologue that is approximately 60-90 seconds in length.